zhehaowang/zhehao.me/tech-notes/a7ii/sdp.md

 As long as your eyes are open, you can study light and shadow.

-* Color temperature
+* Color temperature, white balance
   * Different light sources, e.g. candles, sunrise, moonlight, daylight / flash (warm --> cold), have different color temperatures.
   * Lower color temperature are considered warm, as they cast an orange light.
-  * Cameras may apply auto white balancing (think multiple light sources with different temperatures), which may be off and can be adjusted in postprocessing.
-Our eyes apply auto white balancing as well, lights warm or cold often mis-appear as white to our eyes.
+  * Cameras may apply auto white balancing, which may be off (think multiple light sources with different temperatures, e.g. camera flash and a lantern, in which case you might want to apply orange gels to your flash).
+White balance can be adjusted in postprocessing.
+Our eyes apply auto white balancing as well, which causes lights warm or cold often mis-appear as white to our eyes.

 ### Camera control

 * Focal plane; focusing modes
-* Back button focus; focus traps; precise focusing using live view
+* Back button focus (avoid switching between AFS / AFC / MF through menu); focus traps; precise focusing using live view
-*
+* Shutter speed
+* iso, dynamic range, exposure compensation, histogram, metering modes

 ### Portraits